fasmide/remotemoe/readme.md

 # remote.moe - Have a go
 Use `remote.moe` if you are ready for a quick and dirty getting started experience.
 Assume you have a web server running on your local machine that listens for HTTP traffic on port 8080.

-In a terminal, enter: (... or omit if you have something else in mind)
+In a terminal, enter: ... omit this if you have something else in mind
 ```
 $ cd Pictures/; python -m SimpleHTTPServer 8080
 Serving HTTP on 0.0.0.0 port 8080 ...